seraiscool/ML4641/README.md

 ![heat_map](https://user-images.githubusercontent.com/29692528/201534698-3597bb02-c3ac-4024-a149-d3c7139454b2.png)

-Another 2-D heatmap is to represent the numerics behind type 1 and type 2 of each Pokemon are.
-It is used to evaluate if there is a correlation behind if one type 1 correlates to more of a certain type 2.
-It gave more information that many Pokemon in the dataset don’t actually have a Type 2, as decribed by the heatmap below.
-The data for the current heat map define represents other data such as whether certain features attritbute to whether the a Pokemon of Type1 will have the features or abilities of Type 2.
+Another 2-D heatmap represents how many Pokemon have each type as either its primary or secondary type.
+It is used to evaluate if there is a correlation between certain types--for example, we can see from the heatmap that the Normal type has a moderately strong correlation with the Flying type.
+It gave more information that many Pokemon in the dataset don’t actually have a secondary type, which is shown by the strong correlations with almost every type with the Other type (which represents not having a type).
 ![heat_map](https://user-images.githubusercontent.com/34498983/201546159-c3a5699a-2e00-428e-9d12-bd370dee8de5.png)

 ## Methods